jaedsongms/Website/_pages/publications.md

   **Book chapters**

 Grin EJ, **JG Santos**, Melo CMO.
 Much stability, some change, and fewer mechanisms in historical institutionalism *In* Policy Process Frameworks in Practice: Critical Analysis from Brazil and Latin America.
-Palgrave Macmillan. *Forthcoming June 2026*.
+Routledge. *Forthcoming June 2026*.

 {% endif %}